 Potholes and utility cuts that may cause injury or vehicle damage are considered an emergency.

-If you see a pothole or utility cut that may cause injury or vehicle damage, please call our Customer Service Centre at 306-975-2476.
+If you see a pothole or utility cut that may cause injury or vehicle damage, please call our Customer Care Centre at 306-975-2476.

 Pothole Repairs - Frequently Asked Questions